Dreaming of a spa day? When life gets too busy, the next best thing is turning your bathroom into an at home spa.

 We spoke to skincare expert Ez Dyer to find out her best at home spa tips, and how to do a salon-worthy facial from the comfort of your own home.

 Before you start, create a peaceful space of your own.
 It could be your bedroom, or I like to do mine in the bathroom, but it must be a space that is completely yours.

 Wherever is it in your house, you need to be able to lock yourself away for an hour and feel completely at ease, knowing you won’t be interrupted.

 Set the mood

 Put some music on.
-You can find lots of spa playlists on Spotify, but a friend recently recommended a pianist called Alexis Ffrench to me (the UK’s biggest-selling pianist of 2020).
+You can find lots of spa playlists on Spotify, but a friend recently recommended a pianist called Alexis Ffrench to me.

 His music is so calming, I’ve been playing that a lot lately.
 It’s really good music for when you’re in the bath, or just to have on in the background while you’re doing your treatments.